imifinity/LaS-FL/README.md

 Manually download TinyImageNet:
 wget http://cs231n.stanford.edu/tiny-imagenet-200.zip
-unzip tiny-imagenet-200.zip -d ./data/ then run: python import_tin.py to cache the dataset
+unzip tiny-imagenet-200.zip -d ./data/ then run: import_tin.py to cache the dataset

 The final structure should look like this:
 ```